-Students who have transitioned from Start Smart, who transfer to CF or who or are not First Time in College students are assigned to a Meta-Major Advisor.
+Students who have transitioned from First-Year advising, who transfer to CF or who or are not First Time in College students are assigned to a Meta-Major Advisor.
 Students admitted for the time or readmitted must meet with their assigned advisor to complete the first course registration after admission.
 At this appointment, students receive an advising syllabus which helps to define student and advisor roles and responsibilities.
 Associate in Arts degree seeking students will be required to submit a transfer plan to their advisor at the completion of 30 credit hours.
 Students may also receive assistance with a question or problem concerning course selection, registration, academic progress, a graduation check, questions or requests for assistance in transferring to a four-year institution.
 Students planning to transfer to four-year programs should begin early to work with their advisor in planning their coursework to include prerequisites for transfer and any other admission requirements.
-CF.edu/Advising
+CF.edu/Advising and current students.
+This service is provided to assist students who have a quick question or concern that would not require an inperson appointment.
+The email is monitored during business hours and most inquiries receive a response within 24 hours.
+Full educational plans, degree audits and graduation checks cannot be provided through this service.
+Send an e-mail to eadvise@cf.edu.